Notify me

 The above image shows our Tropical Crystal watch on the left.

-Sections Of This Article:
+Sections of this Article:

 Introduction

-The definition of art is controversial, so it will inevitably be subjective to some degree.
+The definition of art is controversial, and it will inevitably be subjective to some degree.
 It can be said that one of the purposes of art is to challenge accepted views, so the definition of art is, by its nature, a subject of controversy.

-I have used a perspectives on definitions based mainly on my experience and education in the subject from very well-regarded educational establishments, on my own observations, and on research into what leading authorities in the subject say, putting less emphasis on attempts to claim that art and design are “the same” or that art “has no definition” etc.
+I have used a perspectives on definitions based on my experience and education in the subject from very well-regarded educational establishments, on my own observations, and on research into what leading authorities in the subject say, putting less emphasis on attempts to claim that art and design are “the same” or that art “has no definition” etc.

 Art should fulfil all the factors I outline in this article to be defined as art.
+I also clarify in this article my unique perspective on the simple causes of all the many differences between art and design.

 Definitions evolve due to participation from people with differing perspectives, so, get involved in the process . . . if you have a different view to anything I have said in this article, let me know in the comments (or on our social media).